 Papers or articles written by him in the areas of theology, liturgics, church history, and genealogy have appeared in several publications, including The Bride of Christ, Concordia Historical Institute Quarterly, Logia: A Journal of Lutheran Theology (of which he is a contributing editor), Lutheran Quarterly, Lutheran Sentinel, Lutheran Synod Quarterly, The New England Historical and Genealogical Register, The Genealogist, The Palatine Immigrant, Slovo (a bilingual Slovak-English publication), and Styah (a Ukrainian publication).
 He was a 1996 recipient of the Concordia Historical Institute Award of Commendation, for his essay Confessing the Faith in the Language of America: The Historical Context and Enduring Significance of the Henkel Translation of the Book of Concord (Logia IV:3, pp. 39-48), which CHI described as an important and perceptive article about the still-relevant contributions of the Henkel family to confessional Lutheranism in America.
 More recently, he authored three chapters in the book Here We Stand: A Confessional Christian Study of Worldviews, issued in 2010 by Northwestern Publishing House.
 And his full-length book, Spiritual Fathers: A Treatise on the Lutheran Doctrine of the Ministry, with Special Reference to Luther’s Large Catechism, was published in 2013.

-His wide-ranging interests are also reflected in his past and present organizational memberships: the Governor William Bradford Compact (comprised of descendants of William Bradford), the Sons of Union Veterans of the Civil War, the Palatine Society of the Evangelical Lutheran Church, Palatines to America (a genealogical society), the Arizona Council of Professional Genealogists, and the Scottsdale Civil War Round Table.
+His wide-ranging interests are also reflected in his past and present organizational memberships: the General Society of Mayflower Descendants, the Governor William Bradford Compact (comprised of descendants of William Bradford), the Sons of Union Veterans of the Civil War, the Palatine Society of the Evangelical Lutheran Church, Palatines to America (a genealogical society), the Arizona Council of Professional Genealogists, and the Scottsdale Civil War Round Table.
 He served as a member of the SCWRT Board of Directors for eight years.
 In other times and places he served as a member of the Board of Directors and as President of the Abortion Alternatives Agency of Southeast Missouri; as the Pastoral Adviser of the Trail of Tears SEMO Chapter of Lutherans for Life; and as a member of the Board of Directors of the Cape Cod Chapter of Massachusetts Citizens for Life.

-He has been married for 34 years to the former Carol Wimble (the organist at Redeemer).
-They have three grown children: Rev. Paul (married to Marta; father of grandsons John and James and granddaughters Helen and Marilyn), Sarah (married to Matthias Leyrer; mother of grandson Lazarus), and Catharine (married to Rev. Andrew Soule).
+He has been married for 35 years to the former Carol Wimble (the organist at Redeemer).
+They have three grown children: Rev. Paul (married to Marta; father of grandsons John and James and granddaughters Helen and Marilyn), Sarah (married to Matthias Leyrer; mother of grandson Lazarus and granddaughter Margaret), and Catharine (married to Rev. Andrew Soule).
 He is known to be a fan of the movies of John Wayne, Morgan Freeman, Harrison Ford, and Jeff Daniels; the music of Hieronymus Praetorius, Michael Praetorius, Felix Mendelssohn, and John Michael Talbot; and the writings of St. Ambrose of Milan, Martin Chemnitz, Charles Porterfield Krauth, and Hermann Sasse.
 The web sites that he maintains on the topics of Lutheran theology, St. Ambrose, his family’s genealogy, the life and achievements of William Bradford, and the history of the 150th New York Infantry and of the 86th New York Infantry (two Civil War regiments) are enjoyed by Internet visitors from around the world.
 He is a cat person, is a lover of old books and freshly-brewed coffee, has a dry sense of humor, doesn’t get enough exercise, and actually prefers blended red wine from a box.